Michal Benedikovič

 Michal Benedikovič (31 May 1923 – 18 April 2007) was a Slovak football player.
 He played for Czechoslovakia, for which he played 7 matches.

-He was a participant at the 1954 FIFA World Cup.
+He was part of the Czechoslovakia squad at the 1954 FIFA World Cup but did not play in the tournament.

-Benedikovič played mostly for Slovan Bratislava.
+Benedikovič played club football for Spartak Trnava and Slovan Bratislava, with whom he won two Czechoslovak First League titles in 1951 and 1955.